A time-rushed engine building game

 You awake from cryogenic sleep in a strange biodome that resembles your home planet.
 You have no memory of how and why you are there – obviously a side effect of the cryogenic sleep is a temporal loss of memory.

 You start exploring and find out that your biodome is just one room from infinitely many rooms on a traveling alien space ship – the Ark.
 Each room is the size of city and the Ark is the size of a planet.
 You open and power up rooms, exploit resources needed to awake the rest of your people, collect alien artifacts and investigate the reason why your faction is at the Ark.

-A 2-player digital version of the game is available on Tabletopia.
+A digital demo version of the game is available on Tabletopia.
 If you are unfamiliar with Tabletopia – you can play the game on Desktop (Steam) or in your Web Browser for free.

 Game Features and Mechanics

 For 1 (solo mode) to 5 players, ages 14 and up.

 Time to Play